tracerip/archive.trace.rip/README.md

 ## 🔧 Contributions & Issues

-If you come across a new data breach or notice outdated information, feel free to contribute.
+If you come across a new data breach, stealer logs, or notice outdated information, feel free to contribute.
 You can submit a pull request or open an issue for review at [our GitHub](https://github.com/YoureIronic/Historical-Data-Breaches-Archive).

 ## 📋 Commit Types & Examples